 \begin{remark} A right $R$-module is defined analogously with a right action $M\times R\rightarrow M$ described by $(x, \lambda)\mapsto x\lambda$.
 For $R$ a commutative ring, the definitions coincide. \end{remark}

-\begin{remark} Note that for a ring $R$, we refer to the set of $n\times n$ matrices with entries from $R$, which form a ring under matrix addition and matrix multiplication named as the matrix ring $R^{n\times n}$ or $M_n(R)$.
+\begin{remark} Note that for a ring $R$, the set of $n\times n$ matrices with entries from $R$ forms a ring under matrix addition and matrix multiplication, called the matrix ring and denoted $R^{n\times n}$ or $M_n(R)$.
 Moreover, for $R$ commutative, $R^{n\times n}$ is an associative algebra. \end{remark}

-A free $R$-module $M$ is a $R$-module $M$ with a basis, i.e. there exists a set $B\subseteq M$ of linearly independent elements generating $M$.
+A free $R$-module $M$ is an $R$-module with a basis, i.e. there exists a set $B\subseteq M$ of linearly independent elements generating $M$.

-\begin{remark} For any set $S$ and ring $R$, the free $R$-module with basis $S$ is the free module on $S$.
+\begin{remark} For any set $S$ and ring $R$, one can construct a free $R$-module with basis $S$, called the free module on $S$.
 Any vector space over a field is a free module by virtue of having a basis. \end{remark}

 We will now relate these concepts to groups.